zeroluck/docs/sources/admin-guide/deployment/index.md

 For a **one server deployment**, the easiest way to install the Gluu Server is via one of our [Centos](./centos.md) or [Ubuntu](./ubuntu.md) packages.

+We have currently tested deployment on Digital Ocean, Amazon Web Services, and Rackspace servers.
+We plan on testing deployment on Google Cloud and Azure next.

 *Note:* Commercial Gluu Server Cluster Packages are currently under development.
 You can learn more about the clustering project [here](http://www.gluu.org/docs-cluster/).

 # Support